 If only this fragrance-free eye cream weren't packaged in a jar, it would earn our top recommendation for normal to dry skin (especially dry skin).
-Of course, even if we rated this highly the truth is you don't need to bother using eye cream (see More Info to find out why and also to learn why jar packaging is a problem) but if you decide to use one anyway, it should be packaged to keep delicate ingredients stable during use, and this one isn't.
+Of course, even if we rated this highly the truth is, most eye creams aren't necessary (see More Info to find out why and also to learn why jar packaging is a problem), but if you decide to use one anyway, it should be packaged to keep delicate ingredients stable during use, and this one isn't.

 The formula contains vitamin C in the form of tetrahexyldecyl ascorbate and also has several other antioxidants, including Passiflora edulis oil, which is the plant name for maracuja.
 Maracuja isn't a miracle for skin and in jar packaging it's benefits will be largely lost shortly after you open this eye cream—this is also true for the vitamin C and other antioxidants this eye cream contains.

 The "brighter" part comes from the mineral pigment mica.
 Mica adds shine to skin and although the effect can be attractive, shine itself isn't skin care.
 Still, this will brighten the eye area, though we'd argue a good concealer does a lot more, especially if you have dark circles.
 We wish the amount of mica was reduced to make room for more of the good stuff skin anywhere on the face needs.

 - Very emollient, creamy formula nurtures dry skin.